TheBitDrifter/bappa_docs/content/examples/templates/concrete_echoes-prototype.md

 - **Shift Swap Target Right:** D Pad Left
 - **Shift Swap Target Left:** D Pad Right
 - **Swap Target Nearest:** D Pad Up

-## About

-They are called Concrete Echos: phantom-like manifestations of raw emotion.
-To most, they are invisible: the flash of a reckless impulse, an argument that erupts from nowhere, a sudden stroke of bad luck, a tragic accident.
-But for you, they are real.

-You are Box, the sole survivor of an event that left you cursed with the power to see this hidden world.
-To everyone else, you're a phantom yourself—a kid with a box on his head, dodging threats that aren't there, fighting battles no one else can see.

-This is an early prototype of Concrete Echos, a Metroidvania-lite platformer.
-Your feedback at this stage is crucial for shaping the final game, so please share your thoughts on the core mechanics and the general feel!

-## Core Features (In This Prototype)

-- An Experiment in Defense: This prototype explores alternatives to the standard parry mechanic.
-Your defensive toolkit is built around two core ideas:
-  - The Swap: A reality-bending teleport that's your primary defensive tool.
-Use it to switch places with enemies, turning them into living shields, or use it for traversal to access new areas.
-  - The Absorb: Consume the essence of defeated Echos to heal.
-This choice has consequences—in this prototype, absorbing too much will make a key boss hostile, locking you out of a peaceful resolution.
-- Acrobatic Combat & Exploration: Master tight, kinetic melee combat and a crucial dodge-dash to survive.
-Unlock traversal skills like the wall-jump to navigate the haunted cyberpunk metropolis.

 ## Credits